konato-events/web/README.md

 - To compile for production usage, run `gulp --production`;
 - To keep compiling while you develop, use `gulp watch`.

+### Database
+We use PostgreSQL here - as it's prepackaged in Heroku and has cool geolocation features if we need them later.
+You need to create a user and a database, and then import the basic structure, as follows:

+    $ sudo su - postgres
+    postgres $ createuser -DPRS konato # will ask for a password; use "konato" as well postgres $ createdb -O konato konato
+    postgres $ psql -h 127.0.0.1 -WU konato konato -f database/create.sql

 Deploying to production
 -----------------------
 We needed to make some tweaks to the original project to have it running smoothly inside Heroku.

 ### Environment variables
 Laravel uses `.env` to manage environment variables.
 Sadly, it seems there's no easy way to have a production `.env` file, since we don't have access to the production machines and what's deployed is exactly the same codebase.
 However, Heroku provides a way to configure env vars as well.
 And they override Laravel ones.
 Great!
 The command is `heroku config:set VAR=value`.
 This can be used to alter other variables, and I guess this can be changed in the Heroku Dashboard as well.